 -Minimum amount of time for volunteering is 4 weeks! longer appreciated.

--we charge a daily fee per person.
+-we charge a daily fee per person of 5 Dollar.

 -yellow / red month in summer means it is rainy season in ethiopia and we are in the highlands above 3000m. so it might rain a lot.
 We are closed at that time. please dont request for red months!
 I will not answer!